Catholic Identity

 Social Justice

-At St Catherine’s , social justice is a vital expression of our Catholic faith.
-We encourage students to understand the needs of others, take action, and contribute positively to their community.
-Through partnerships with Holy Trinity Parish and Catholic organisations such as Caritas and St Vincent de Paul, students participate in initiatives that support both local and global communities.
+At St Catherine’s, social justice is a key part of living our Catholic faith.
+Students learn to understand the needs of others, take action, and contribute positively to their community.
+Through partnerships with Holy Trinity Parish, Caritas, and St Vincent de Paul, they participate in projects supporting local and global communities.
+By leading initiatives, advocating for others, and linking learning to real-world experiences, students develop compassion, responsibility, and a lifelong commitment to making a difference.
+Social justice is woven through our curriculum, school life, and Religious Education programs

 Holy Trinity Parish

-Holy Trinity Parish is the Catholic parish community that includes St Catherine’s Church in Moorabbin, along with St Peter’s (East Bentleigh) and St Paul’s (Bentleigh).
+Holy Trinity Parish is the Catholic parish community that includes St Catherine’s Church in Moorabbin, along with

 The parish welcomes families and individuals of all ages to grow together in faith through prayer, worship, the sacraments, and community life.
 At the heart of parish life is the celebration of the Eucharist, where parishioners gather to worship, give thanks, and be nourished by God’s word and the sacrament of Communion.